 The body of the Pulse X RDA is 24mm in diameter, and constructed out of stainless steel.
 PULSE X is engraved on the stainless steel body and it’s very well machined, and looks very clean.
 As part of the Pulse X Kit, you also get a frosted PMMA cap with a non-removable drip tip that is rather nice.
 We’ll test it out a bit later.

 One downside to the Pulse X RDA is that it only comes with one drip tip.
 Not that there’s anything wrong with the one that is included, I personally like the drip tip.
 However, most RDAs these days are including a second drip tip of either a different material, or a different style.
-I would of liked to see a second one included, but you can’t have it all.
+I would have liked to see a second one included, but you can’t have it all.

 The drip tip that you do get is 810 and wide bore.
 It’s a rather short drip tip, which is only a problem because the body of the Pulse X RDA can get pretty hot.
 But that’s my only complaint with this one, as I rather like the feel and style of the drip tip.